LLMs & AI Infrastructure

 What Is an Inference Engine?

-An inference engine is the software that loads a model into GPU memory and serves it via an API.
-Think of it as the “runtime” — just like Python is the runtime for Python scripts, vLLM is the runtime for language models.
+An inference engine is the software that loads a model into GPU memory (or CPU memory) and serves it via an API.
+Think of it as the “runtime” — just as Python is the runtime for Python scripts, an inference engine is the runtime for language models.
+Several engines exist, each optimized for different hardware and deployment scenarios.

 The inference engine handles: